pkuxchen/JAMAJni-old/README.md

 Running the tests
 -----------------
-For testing, change directory to test/, then type “make” to run the test files.
+For testing, enter test directory and execute “make” .
 If you want to clean testing results and all class files, type "make clean".

 Notes